VamsiMohanRamineedi/btre_project/README.md

 * Lightbox for inside house images.
 * Pagination in listings page.
 (This appears when total listings are more than 6)

+### Few things to try:
+**As a website user:**
+* Visit [website](http://206.189.206.109/) in your browser to see the front-end of the website.
+*	Try making registration and login mistakes.
+*	Register as a new user and login.
+*	Try navigating through tabs in the navigation bar.
+*	Find all the listings in ‘Featured Listings’ page.
+*	Search for a listing in the ‘Home’ page.
+*	Select pictures of a specific listing.
+*	Select ‘Make an inquiry’ from a specific listing.
+*	Check user dashboard for inquiries made.

+**The app also has a admin functionality which will be provided only to the client, so I unable to post the admin details here.
+Try the above functionalities in mobile too!**